comtravo/comtravo.github.io/_posts/2019-10-01-uncertainty_in_RS.md

 ## How can we use this uncertainty while recommending?

 In this recommendation problem, we want to rank the predictions which are attractive to the customer, in other words, rank the search results based on which the model classifies as '1' most confidently.
 The softmax probability from the neural network denotes the strength of belonging to a class.
 Apart from this, we want another measure by which we can quantify how good the prediction is, or determine how confident the model is about the prediction.
 The uncertainty (variance of the posterior) is useful in such a ranking setting as well.
 One thing to keep in mind, is that this variance is underestimated when variational inference is employed as opposed to sampling based techniques.
 Hence this variance is more of a guideline rather than a hard reliable estimate of the actual uncertainty.
 We could however, use the uncertainty including ranking measure by choosing the 20th percentile (or the lower quartile).
 The best percentile which can be used as a ranking measure can be determined by plotting it in a calibration plot.
 The measure which is closest to the diagonal is as close as we get to the "ground truth" probability.
 The idea behind choosing a lower percentile probability for ranking is that, the 20% percentile for example indicates that the predictions made by the model will be lower than this chosen value only 20% of the time.
 In other words, 80% of the time, we can be sure that the option is attractive to the user.
-This is noticeable from the two predictive posterior ditributions in the figure above.
+This is noticeable from the two predictive posterior distributions in the figure above.
 When comparing the predictive mean, the $$x_1$$ is chosen as a better option but the 20th percentile values would choose $$x_2$$ over $$x_1$$.

 Another typical use of uncertainty in recommender systems is to tackle the exploration versus exploitation problem.
 There is a constant challenge in presenting a user with something they have shown preference towards while finding new options that are equally attractive.
 For example, maybe you always stay in the same 4-star hotel in Berlin Mitte when you visit the city and you rate it 8/10.
 But let's say there's a new hotel with similar characteristics  but the recommender system is not sure what your preference towards this hotel can be - it ranges between 1 and 10.
 Using this confidence interval, if you wish to explore, you would choose to stay in the new hotel since it could 'the' one and you give it a 10.
 One advanced method from the family of algorithms dealing with such a multi armed bandit problem is Upper Confidence Bound (UCB).
 The confidence bound indicates our uncertainty of the user's preference towards the new option and this technique uses the variance of the posterior for estimation.